-Mitch McConnell: Facebook, Google Should Help US Government “Retaliate” Against Russia
+Mitch McConnell: Facebook, Google should help U.S. government “retaliate” against Russia

 - platform wars

-Mitch McConnell: Facebook, Google Should Help US Government “Retaliate” Against Russia
+Mitch McConnell: Facebook, Google should help U.S. government “retaliate” against Russia

-Today, in an interview aired on MSNBC, Senate majority leader Mitch McConnell called on technology companies such as Facebook, Google, and Twitter to help the US government “retaliate” against the Russians for interfering with the 2016 presidential election.
+Today, in an interview that aired on MSNBC, Senate majority leader Mitch McConnell called on technology companies such as Facebook, Google, and Twitter to help the U.S. government “retaliate” against the Russians for interfering with the 2016 presidential election.

 His display of cyber-warmongering was in response to a question about whether CEOs from Facebook, Google, and Twitter should have attended the Senate and House committee hearings earlier this week to answer for how the Kremlin manipulated their platforms.